 The Michigan Center for Materials Characterization, also known as (MC)2, is the University of Michigan’s state-of-the-art facility dedicated to the micron and nanoscale imaging and analysis of materials.
 Only two years old, (MC)2, housed in Building 22 of the North Campus Research Complex, continues on its successful path to provide state-of-the-art instruments, professional training, and in-depth education for students and researchers from all across campus, local industry, and sister academic institutions.
-(MC)2 supports a diverse multi-disciplinary user-base of more than 450 users from various colleges and department across the UM campus, more than 100 internal research groups, and 20 non-academic companies.
+(MC)2 supports a diverse multi-disciplinary user-base of more than 450 users from various colleges and departments across the U-M campus, more than 100 internal research groups, and over 20 non-academic companies.

 We unveiled our newest addition, a Zeiss Xradia Versa 520 instrument, in early 2018.
 X-ray micro computed tomography (micro CT) is X-ray imaging in 3D, using a similar method to that of hospital CT (or “CAT”) scan systems, but on a fine scale with significantly increased resolution.
 As a 3D microscopy technique, it allows the very fine scale internal structure of objects to be imaged non-destructively.